Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/learn-auction.md

 ## Bidding

-Parachains, or parachain teams, can bid in the auction by specifying the slot range that they want to lease as well as the number of DOT they are willing to reserve.
-Bidders can be either ordinary accounts, or use the [crowdloan functionality](learn-crowdloans) to source DOT from the community.
+Parachains, or parachain teams, can bid in the auction by specifying the slot range that they want to lease as well as the number of SOLAR they are willing to reserve.
+Bidders can be either ordinary accounts, or use the [crowdloan functionality](learn-crowdloans) to source SOLAR from the community.

 ```
 创世的平行链插槽